However, with transport difficulties and an increase in remote working, others may be considering a virtual event.

 This insight explains what the options might be for festive parties, and what the potential tax implications are of those alternatives.

-Of course, with the current absence of most COVID-19 restrictions, many employers will be keen to plan a festive party in line with what they would have done in pre-pandemic times.
-In this case, the normal ‘annual function’ rules should be considered.
+To those employers keen to plan a festive party in line with what they would have done in pre-pandemic times, the normal ‘annual function’ rules should be considered.

 Generally, the usual 'annual function' exemption will only apply if all employees (or all employees in one office/ team location) are invited and the VAT inclusive cost per head is less than £150.